Pro-Motion/centurion-cad-frontend-v1/src/components/README.md

 = = = = = COMPONENTS = = = = =

-We have two types of the components
+We have 3 types of the components
 Their names must be clear and contain at least two words in the PascalCase.

 - STYLED(ATOMIC) - only return UI and UI-logic